iulianbadoi/eth.sh/README.md

 `sudo ./eth.sh -v`

-To reduce GPU power and overclock with installing anything:
+To reduce GPU power and overclock with installing anything: (may require reboot if cool-bits are not set)

 `sudo ./eth.sh -o`